-CSOs may be denied the privilege to work extra duty if the employee's personal leave is depleted, discipline record, or present job performance indicates the lack of ability to sustain both Departmental and extra-duty employment.
+CSOs may be denied the privilege to work extra duty if assigned to alternative (light) duty, the employee's personal leave is depleted, discipline record, or present job performance indicates the lack of ability to sustain both Departmental and extra-duty employment.
 These employees are prohibited from working extra duty and shall not sign up for or work any further extra duty until released in writing by the Division Commander.
 All other extra-duty requirements in Department P&P 1117, Extra-Duty Employment continue to apply.